Patient education: Common breastfeeding problems (Beyond the Basics)

-Finding a lactation consultant — Certified lactation consultants, or LC s, are available at most hospitals as well as privately, and can be an invaluable resource for instructions about breastfeeding, pumping, milk storage, and bottle feeding breast milk.
+Finding a lactation consultant — International Board Certified lactation consultants, or IBCLC's, are available at most hospitals as well as privately, and can be an invaluable resource for instructions about breastfeeding.
+La Leche League Leaders provide breastfeeding support and advice about pumping, milk storage, and return to work.
 The websites listed below have information about finding a lactation consultant or breastfeeding counselor.

 ●La Leche League